10 Advanced Rock Climbing Techniques To Up Your Game

 Bat hanging is similar to a double toe hook only in this case you don’t use your arms to reach for a hold.
 To perform the move you need a large hold with enough space for both your feet.
 Place your toe joints on the edge of the hold and let your body hang below.

 This position will tense your legs but will allow you to rest your arms.
 Besides for resting it is also used when you need to perform a complicated move with your feet first hooked onto the hold and then proceed to reach up to the next hold.
+Make sure you have the best climbing shoes you can afford before doing these.

 A kneebar is one of the advanced rock climbing techniques that allows you not only to take a break but also to rest both your arms simultaneously.
 Aside from taking a needed rest this technique also lets you significantly increase your reach.